sangtaeha/BLE-Mesh-Project/README.md

 $ device.model_add(cc)
 ```

-6. Scaning for new nodes, (press botton 4 on the boards will reset all the pervisioning), notes that provisions can only add one node at the time
+6. Scaning for new nodes, (pressing botton 4 on the boards will reset all the provisioning) <br>
+<em>note: We can provision only one node at a time.</em>
 ```sh
 $ p.scan_start()
 # Wait for logs return